Ghazaleh-Ahmadzadeh/DSI_Obesity-Prediction/README.md

     <b>Fig 4.</b> SHAP analysis of the overall contribution of each feature on the accuracy of the LightGBM model predictions.
   </div>
 </div><br />

+During inference, based on the impact of each feature on a given prediction, it is proposed that recommendations are provided to the end user.
+[Figure 5](fig-5) shows the impact of each feature for a single prediction.

 <div id="fig-5" align="center">
   <img src="assets/figures/fig5-shap-explanation.png" alt="Fig 5.
 SHAP analysis of the contribution of each feature on the accuracy of a particular prediction" style="width:60%;height:60%">